bal-sm/repo-for-learning/systems/programming/python_django/Django—Documentation/2_Database/1_Models.md

 >       - **`django.models.Model`, model, methods** should _act on **a particular model** **("record-wide")** instance_.
 > ---
 > Maintenance note -> pindahin ke sini dan [`2_Making-queries.md`](2_Making-queries.md)

+Mine, learning note 2, for upcoming "Model methods":
+> The most important part of this section:
+>
+> The [model instance reference](https://docs.djangoproject.com/en/5.0/ref/models/instances/) has a complete list of [**methods automatically given to each model**](https://docs.djangoproject.com/en/5.0/ref/models/instances/#model-instance-methods).
+You can override most of these – see [**overriding predefined model methods**](https://docs.djangoproject.com/en/5.0/topics/db/models/#overriding-predefined-model-methods), below – but there are a couple that you’ll almost always want to define: ....